-- The New Hampshire Coalition Against Domestic and Sexual Violence as Subrecipient shall receive a subgrant from the New Hampshire Department of Justice (DOJ) for expenses incurred for the customization, implementation and training for a new victim services database.
-This funding is provided by the Victims of Crime Act Grant (VOCA), CFDA 16.575.
-The database will improve the reporting and tracking of critical VOCA performance measurements and direct victim services data. - 2.
+- 1. The NH Coalition Against Domestic and Sexual Violence as Subrecipient shall receive a grant from the New Hampshire Department of Justice (DOJ) for expenses incurred for services provided to victims of sexual assault in compliance with the terms, conditions, specifications, and scope of work as outlined in state solicitation. - 2.
 The Subrecipient shall be reimbursed by the DOJ based on budgeted expenditures described in Exhibit B. The Subrecipient shall submit incurred expenses for reimbursement on the state approved expenditure reporting form as provided.
 Expenditure reports shall be submitted on a quarterly basis, within fifteen (15) days following the end of the current quarterly activities.
 Expenditure reports submitted later than thirty (30) days following the end of the quarter will be considered late and out of compliance.
 For example, with an award that begins on January 1, the first quarterly report is due on April 15th or 15 days after the close of the first quarter ending on March 31. - 3.
 Subrecipient is required to maintain supporting documentation for all grant expenses both state funds and match if provided and to produce those documents upon request of this office or any other state or federal audit authority.
-Grant project supporting documentation shall be maintained for at least three (3) years after the close of the federal award. - 4.
-Subrecipient shall be required to submit an annual grant application to the DOJ for review and compliance. - 5.
+Grant project supporting documentation should be maintained for at least 5 years after the close of the project. - 4.
+Subrecipient shall be required to submit an annual application to the DOJ for review and compliance. - 5.
 Subrecipient shall be subject to periodic desk audits and program reviews by DOJ.
-Such desk audits and program reviews shall be scheduled with Subrecipient and every attempt shall be made by Subrecipient to accommodate the schedule. - All correspondence and submittals shall be directed to: NH Department of Justice Grants Management Unit 33 Capitol Street Concord, NH 03301 603-271-1261 or Tanya.pitman@doj.nh.gov
+Such desk audits and program reviews shall be scheduled with Subrecipient and every attempt shall be made by Subrecipient to accommodate the schedule. - All correspondence and submittals shall be directed to: NH Department of Justice Grants Management Unit 33 Capitol Street Concord, NH 03301 603-271-8091 or Travis.Teeboom@doj.nh.gov